forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > The goal of this page is to advocate human rights and to contribute to peace.

-> The page is named 'Ukraine and Russia in conflict' because the warfare happens mainly in Ukraine and Russia.  // The current war with a front-line along the entire South Eastern Ukraine, is due to the invasion by Russia in February 2022 <!--on the order of President Putin (likely with the intention to (re)install Yanukovych as President)-->.
+> The page is named 'Ukraine and Russia in conflict' because the warfare happens mainly in Ukraine and Russia.  // The current war with a front-line along the entire South Eastern Ukraine, is due to the invasion by Russia in February 2022 <!-- likely with the intention to (re)install Yanukovych as President-->.
 The war in Donbas started back in 2014 <!--when separatists and other groups took arms in Donbas and the temporary government of Ukraine  responded by what was named ATO (Anti-Terrorist Operation) which was renamed as JSO (Joint Force Operation) in  2017 at a time when the separatist were closely linked to Russia.
-Separatism started after Yanukovych was ousted as President and the interim government reduced autonomy and started a west oriented policy.
+Separatism started after Yanukovych was ousted as President and the interim government reduced autonomy and started a west (both domestic and international) oriented policy.
 Additional conflicts and interests seem relevant for the current war-->.

 > Reminder: Mistakes and shortcomings of any form are likely. -> [Notes on Reading](#notes-on-reading)